apache/cordova-windows/README.md

 	     CordovaBuilder bin\Release -c:1.
 	~~~

- - Zip named CordovaStarter.zip will be generated.
+ - A ZIP file named *CordovaStarter.zip* will be generated.

 ### For Metro App developer
  - **Who want to develop Metro App by using Cordova API**